YuZheng9/C2PNet/README.md

 ```

 ### Prepare dataset for train
-Since our training dataset contains numerous negative samples, which has led to an oversized dataset, we have only uploaded the `ITS` training dataset.
+Since our training dataset contains numerous negative samples, which has led to an oversized dataset, we have only uploaded the `ITS` training dataset [BaiduNetdisk](https://pan.baidu.com/s/1e14euxe8JQcyzJ2GyQc-4Q?pwd=rnxk).
 However, users can create additional datasets using the `create_lmdb.py`, where they can define the number of negative samples and the types of existing dehazers used.

 The final file path will be arranged as (please check it carefully)：